Robert Brewer Young

 Robert Brewer Young (born 1967) is a contemporary cello, viola and violin maker.
-He received traditional French training in the violinmaking studios above Carnegie Hall, closely studying and listening to the instruments of Stradivari, Guarneri, Amati, Gofriller, Guadagnini and other classical Italian luthiers.
+He received traditional French training in the violinmaking studios above Carnegie Hall, caring for and listening to the instruments of Stradivari, Guarneri, Amati, Gofriller, Guadagnini and other classical Italian luthiers.
 Young is now devoted to creating signature instruments in the spirit of these visionaries.
 As a part of a select group of makers, museum specialists and acousticians he is at the forefront of using 21st-century science to practice and advance 17th-century methods of violinmaking.
-He uses traditional techniques and Renaissance geometrical methods to recreate the elemental harmonic properties of classical Italian instruments.
+He additionally uses traditional techniques and Renaissance geometrical methods to recreate the elemental harmonic properties of classical Italian instruments.
+He is a director at J&A Beare and the head of the Department of Scientific Research and Conservation.

-Young is currently based in London.
+Young has studios in London and Cremona.

 Education

 Young earned a Bachelor of Fine Arts degree in photography from the San Francisco Art Institute, where he studied under Ansel Adams’ long time assistant, Pirkle Jones.
 He earned a master's degree in philosophy from The New School for Social Research in New York City, studying with Jacques Derrida for three years.
 He then earned an M.Phil. from City University of New York, doing work in the philosophy of logic and mathematics advised by Graham Priest and Saul Kripke.

-Young is currently doing doctoral work in philosophical logic and early Greek mathematics and is on the faculty at the European Graduate School in Saas-Fe, Switzerland as a lecturer in philosophy.
+Young is a professor of philosophy at the European Graduate School in Saas-Fe, Switzerland and the co-director of EGS's Research Institute for Music and Philosophy.
+He is a visiting scholar at Oxford University.